Why study in Costa Rica?

 4.9 million Population

-Where to study in Costa Rica
+Where can you study in Costa Rica?

 Many of the country’s universities are in San José, Costa Rica’s capital.
 The busy city is home to many student friendly attractions with a vibrant cultural scene and green spaces.
 From the city it’s easy to get transport to some of the natural attractions the country is known for such as volcanoes and beautiful beaches.